dotnet/EntityFramework.Docs/entity-framework/core/saving/execute-insert-update-delete.md

 This is quite an inefficient way to perform this task: we query the database for all Blogs matching our filter, and then we query, materialize and track all those instances; the number of matching entities could be huge.
 We then tell EF's change tracker that each Blog needs to be removed, and apply those changes by calling <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges>, which generates a `DELETE` statement for each and every one of them.

-Here is the same task performed via the <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteDelete%2A> API:
+Here is the same task performed via the <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteDelete*> API:

 ```c#
 context.Blogs.Where(b => b.Rating < 3).ExecuteDelete();